-Hydrotreated Vegetable Oil (HVO) is now available, a new renewable diesel that has major environmental benefits while being better for engines.
+Now, Hydrated Vegetable Oil (HVO100) is available—a new renewable diesel that offers significant environmental benefits while also being better for engines.
 By using HVO100, you as a recreational boat owner contribute to long-term sustainable boating.

 Poor water quality leads to reduced biodiversity, dying ecosystems, poorer public health and reduced livelihoods.
 Reversing this trend requires a better understanding that water is one of the most important issues of our time.

-Gasoline is toxic and contains PAHs (polycyclic aromatic hydrocarbons) which are harmful to living organisms.
-It can lead to impaired reproduction and growth, genetic damage, cancer and reduced resistance to other environmental impacts.
+Gasoline is toxic and contains substances such as PAHs (polycyclic aromatic hydrocarbons), which are harmful to living organisms.
+These can lead to reduced reproduction and growth, genetic effects, cancer, and decreased resistance to other environmental impacts.

-The fact that recreational boats often operate in shallow waters during the period when most fish species reproduce does not help.
-The levels of toxins left behind by an old two-stroke boat are high enough to kill fish eggs and malform fry.
+The problem is worsened by the fact that recreational boats often operate in shallow waters during the breeding season for most fish species.
+The levels of toxins left behind by an old two-stroke engine are high enough to kill fish eggs and cause deformities in fish larvae.

 So YES – it matters!